-Frontier Communications’ (FTR) customer losses continued as it shed broadband and video customers.
-In the first quarter, on a net basis, the wireline player lost 38,000 broadband customers compared to net losses of 43,000 in the first quarter of 2018.
-Frontier’s broadband customers fell ~5.1% YoY to reach 3.7 million at the end of March 31.
+In the third quarter, Frontier Communications’ (FTR) subscriber losses continued as the company lost broadband customers.
+On a net basis, the wireline player lost 61,000 broadband customers, compared to a loss of 63,000 broadband customers in Q3 2017.
+Frontier’s broadband subscribers fell ~5.0% year-over-year or YoY to 3.8 million at the end of September 30.

-This reduction is mainly due to the migration of Frontier’s broadband customers to top US cable operators such as Charter Communications (CHTR) and Comcast (CMCSA).
-Charter added 398,000 residential broadband customers in the first quarter, while Comcast added 352,000 residential broadband customers.
+This reduction is mostly due to the migration of Frontier’s broadband subscribers to top US cable players like Charter Communications (CHTR) and Comcast (CMCSA).
+Charter gained 266,000 residential broadband subscribers in the third quarter while Comcast gained 334,000.